svbrause/PennAppsiOSChallenge/README.md

 # Functionality

 For the app, I implemented as many of the requirements as I was able to in the timeframe that I worked on this project.
 With this in mind, I implemented all of the required functionality in parts I, II, and III of the assignent with the exceptions of the "OPEN" and "CLOSED" labels for each dining option.
-I Then implemented the progress view of Part IV for my web browser.
+I then implemented the progress view of Part IV for my web browser.

 # Implementation